NEET/JEE Coaching Scholarship

 So, triangle OPQ is a right-angle triangle.
 By using Pythagoras theorem,

-AB is the given line and the line CD is the tangent to a circle at point M and parallels to the line AB.
-The line EF is a secant parallel to the AB
+AB is the given line, and line CD is the tangent to a circle at point M that is parallel to line AB.
+The line EF is a second parallel to the AB.

 (A) 7 cm